tu-delft-library/il-master-thesis-guide/book/1a-brainstorming.md

 ## Introduction

 When you get started with your thesis, you may or may not already have a topic in mind.
-To expand and shape your knowledge, writing down what you know about a topic, as well as performing some general searches can help you focus your research and work towards a literature search question.
+To expand and shape your knowledge, writing down what you know about a topic, as well as performing some general searches can help you focus your research and work towards an information search question.

 ::::{grid}
 :gutter: 2